 Childminders may wish to consider the following approaches:

-- a map could be displayed in the setting detailing entry/exit points and new circulation patterns, for use by adults and parents
+- a map could be displayed in the setting detailing entry/exit points and new circulation patterns, for use by adults and parents.

-- social stories and videos shared with children in advance to explain what will be new, and what the day will be like
+- social stories and videos shared with children in advance to explain what will be new, and what the day will be like.

-- drawing on learning from the retail sector, clear signage and colour coding on walls and floors could be implemented prior to return to help with wayfinding
+- drawing on learning from the retail sector, clear signage and colour coding on walls and floors could be implemented prior to return to help with wayfinding.

 - appropriate visuals will be particularly important for children.
 These will need to be clear and child friendly to enable them to be understood by as many children as possible taking account of any visual impairments children may have.
 These could include signs that display meaningful pictures or symbols.
-Any signage that involves direct interaction from children will need to be cleaned regularly and additional methods of communication should also be considered
+Any signage that involves direct interaction from children will need to be cleaned regularly and additional methods of communication should also be considered.

 Evidence shows that the use of the outdoors is good for our overall health and wellbeing and outdoor environments can limit transmission of the virus.
-Where childminders have access to a garden, they should try to use this space as much as possible across the day.
-Childminders should take the necessary precautions to protect children from the elements.
-This should include suitable clothing, head coverings and sunscreen.
-Advice on sun safety is available from the NHS.
+Where childminders have access to a garden, they should try to use this space as much as possible across the day but are not required to operate outside for the whole day.

 Recommendations for use of shared resources such as play areas and libraries where children are more likely to mix with others continue to be reviewed and therefore the latest advice should be checked regularly for any updates.